Reviews You Can Rely On

 This video from Epicurious with Chef Frank Proto is also really helpful, running through the basics of cleaning and maintaining your cast iron.

 We found that the Lodge 10.25" and Lodge 10.5" Square Grill Pan arrived with the most robust seasoning that was easy to improve and maintain over time.
-The Le Creuset, Staub, and Bruntmor pans earn top marks by side-stepping the issue altogether.
+The Le Creuset, Staub Enameled, and Bruntmor Enameled pans earn top marks by side-stepping the issue altogether.
 These high-end pans have a “satin enamel” coating over the cast iron that doesn't require seasoning at all.
 Just add oil or butter when cooking.

 We tested our skillets by frying an egg in a tablespoon of oil right after washing them for the first time.
 The results ranged from a bit of a sticky mess to a smear of fried egg left behind.
 This was somewhat expected because while pre-seasoning is a nice place to start for our evaluations, you'll need to continue the process to create a more robust, non-stick layer while breaking in your pan.